-Don't go on a career search.
-Stability in your career history is a good thing to lending institutions.
-Finding a new job (especially one with a better paycheck) may not hinder your ability to qualify for your mortgage.
-But for some people, changing careers during the mortgage application process might bring concern and affect your approval.
+Don't go on a job search.
+Stability in your work history is a good thing to lenders.
+Getting a new career before you start the application process for a mortgage loan may not jeopardize your approval at all.
+But for some people, getting a new career during the mortgage application process may bring concern and hinder your application.